NuGetPackageExplorer/NuGetPackageExplorer/README.md

 If you like to help, please check the Github issues.
 If you like to contribute more structurally, we would be happy to add you to our team!

+# How to install
+You could install with ClickOnce or Chocolatey.
+The latter is preferred as the Clickonce (well Codeplex) is unstable

+## Install on Chocolatey

+1. Run Powershell (as Admin)
+2. Install Chocolatey: `iwr https://chocolatey.org/install.ps1 -UseBasicParsing | iex`
+3. Install NPE: `choco install nugetpackageexplorer`

 # Creating a Package

 1. Launch Package Explorer and select **File > New** (Ctrl-N), or select **Create a new package** from the **Common tasks** dialog when Package Explorer starts: